tjgrist/multifolio/README.md

 You need start an iOS simulator or android simulator before running your app, see more: https://facebook.github.io/react-native/docs/getting-started.html

-## What it does

-We have developed several commercial native apps with React Native at the last year, the template is the key we can make them successfully.

-First, [mobx](https://github.com/mobxjs/mobx) is the key of the template.
-If you also love mobx, you should choose this template. with zero-configuration, you can use mobx.

-Second, we apply some useful react-native components for you, of course, zero configuration:

-* apisauce ( API provider )
-* react-native-button
-* react-native-vector-icons
-* react-navigation
-* react-native-smart-keyboard

-Third, we provide a nice directory construction for your new project, clean and clear.

-At last, we provide the most common tabbar routers example, see more detail into the directory `app/`.

-And we are improving the template continually.

 ## Mobx advantage

 [Mobx](https://github.com/mobxjs/mobx) is a new architecture to manage your store data.
 Unlike redux or flux, there's just a fewer concepts to understand and it's very simple to use.

-See more usage into the directory `app/`.

-## Some Advice

-Question: **How to create a new `page`**

-1. Add a new container component to `app/containers/`, some examples in `app/containers/` you can follow.
-2. Add a new route to `app/navigation/index.js`.
-3. Refresh your app page

 Question: **How to debug app**